Skip to article

 Michigan cottage food laws: what is the short version?

-Michigan does not require state registration for the cottage food lane.
+Michigan does not require state registration for basic cottage food sales.
 The annual gross sales cap is $50,000.
-Michigan allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+Michigan allows online orders, in-state shipping, seller delivery for cottage food sellers.

-Do I need a cottage food license in Michigan?
+Do I need a cottage food license or permit in Michigan?

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
 Michigan may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in Michigan?

-Michigan's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Michigan's cottage food rules mainly cover foods that do not need time or temperature control for safety.
 Common no-go categories include tcs, dairy, cheese, yogurt, butter.

 About VibeKitchen